apache/jena-site/source/documentation/query/service_enhancer.md

 The `se:DatasetServiceEnhancer` assembler can be used to enable the SE plugin on a dataset.
 This procedure also automatically enables correlated joins using the dataset's context as described in [Programmatic Setup](#programmatic-setup).
 By default, the SE assembler alters the base dataset's context and returns the base dataset again.
-There is one important exception: If `se:enableMgmt` is true then the assembler's final step it to create a wrapped dataset with a copy of the original dataset's context where `enableMgmt` is true.
+There is one important exception: If `se:enableMgmt` is true then the assembler's final step is to create a wrapped dataset with a copy of the original dataset's context where `enableMgmt` is true.
 This way, management functions are not available in the base dataset.

 ```ttl